lw292/unixclass/README.md

 ```
 Here we can see a brief description of the command, the general syntax, and what each option does.

-Sometimes (not always), commands may have the `--help` or `-h` option built in, which may give you more information on how to use these commands.
+Sometimes (but not always), commands may have the `--help` or `-h` option built in, which may give you more information on how to use these commands.

-Of course, you can also use the good old search engine and a trusted site to find the answer to any questions you may have.
+Of course, you can also use the good old search engine or a trusted site to find the answer to any questions you may have.

 <br/>

 ## Directing Command Output

-If we do not specify a location, the default output for most commands is the `STDOUT` (standard output), which is typically the terminal itself.
+If we do not specify a location, the default output for most commands is `STDOUT` (standard output), which is typically the terminal itself.
 For example, if we want to print out the string 'Hello world', we can use the `echo` command:
 ```
 echo 'Hello world'
 ```